Checkmarx/kics/docs/configuration-file.md

 minimal-ui: false
 no-color: false
 no-progress: false
+output-name: "name used on report creations (default \"results\")"
 output-path: "directory path to store reports"
 path: "path to file or directory to scan"
 payload-path: "file path to store source internal representation in JSON format"
 preview-lines: 3
 profiling: "enables performance profiler that prints resource consumption metrics in the logs during the execution (CPU, MEM)"
 queries-path: "path to directory with queries (default ./assets/queries) (default './assets/queries')"
-report-formats: "formats in which the results will be exported (json, sarif, html)"
+report-formats: "formats in which the results will be exported (all, json, sarif, html) (default [json])"
 silent: false
 type: "type of queries to use in the scan"
 timeout: "number of seconds the query has to execute before being canceled"